poteresting/VentaTours/README.md

 Note: The website features are currently being developed.

-# Instructions:
+# Instructions to view webpage:
+-> Download all files.
-Open the index.html file
+-> Open the index.html file.
-Click on Search Destination button
+-> Click on Search Destination button.
+-> Alternatively: View the webpage in the preview folder.